ellysh/video-game-bots/ClickerBots/output-device-capture.md

 	MsgBox(0, "", "The black point not found") endif
 ```
 The script looks for a pixel with the `0x000000` (black) color in a rectangle between two points with coordinates x=0 y=207 and x=1000 y=600.
-Message with coordinates of found pixel will be displayed if the searching process have succeed.
+Message with coordinates of the found pixel will be displayed if searching process have succeed.
 Otherwise, message with a unsuccessful result will be displayed.
-The [`error`](https://www.autoitscript.com/autoit3/docs/functions/SetError.htm) macro is used here to distinguish a success of the `PixelSearch` function.
+The [`error`](https://www.autoitscript.com/autoit3/docs/functions/SetError.htm) macro is used here to distinguish success of the `PixelSearch` function.
 You can launch a Paint application and draw a black point on white canvas.
-If you launch the script afterwards you will get coordinates of the black point.
+If you launch the script, you will get coordinates of the black point.
 The Paint window should be active and not overlapped for proper work of the script.

 Now we will investigate internal WinAPI calls that is used by the `PixelSearch` function.
 Launch the `PixelSearch.au3` script from API Monitor application.
 Search a "0, 207" text in a "Summary" window when the script have finished.
 You will find a call of [`StretchBlt`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145120%28v=vs.85%29.aspx) WinAPI function:

 ![PixelSearch WinAPI Functions](winapi-pixel-search.png)

-`StretchBlt` function call performs copying a bitmap from a desktop DC to the created in a memory compatible DC.
+`StretchBlt` function performs copying a bitmap from the desktop's DC to the created in a memory compatible DC.
 You can verify this assumption by comparing input parameters and a returning values of the `GetDC`, [`CreateCompatibleDC`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183489%28v=vs.85%29.aspx) and `StretchBlt` function calls.
 Next step is a call of [`GetDIBits`](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144879%28v=vs.85%29.aspx) function.
 Result of the function is retrieving pixels of screen's DDB to the [**Device Independent Bitmap**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183562%28v=vs.85%29.aspx) (DIB).
 DIB format is the most convenient for analysis because it allows to process a bitmap as a regular array.
 Probable next step of the pixel searching algorithm is a pixel-by-pixel checking color in the received DIB.
 None WinAPI function is needed to perform this kind of checking.
 Therefore, you do not see any other calls in the API Monitor log.
-You can investigate an example of the image capturing written in C++ [here](https://msdn.microsoft.com/en-us/library/dd183402%28v=VS.85%29.aspx).
+You can find an example of the image capturing algorithm that is written in C++ [here](https://msdn.microsoft.com/en-us/library/dd183402%28v=VS.85%29.aspx).
 It allows you to understand internals of AutoIt `PixelSearch` function better.

-The `PixelSearch` function have a window handle input parameter which have a default value and can be ignored.
+The `PixelSearch` function have a window handle input parameter which have a default value.
+This value is able to be ignored.
 The default value means that the entire desktop will be used for searching a pixel.
 Otherwise, the function will analyze pixels of the specified window.

 This is a [`PixelSearchWindow.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/PixelSearchWindow.au3) script that demonstrates usage of the window handle parameter:
 ```AutoIt